Skip to main content

 A screenshot of the Microsoft Word sign box.

-6. Click on Click here to view certificate properties.
+6. Select the Click here to view certificate properties, to view the selected certificate information.

 A screenshot of the Microsoft Word Select a Certificate box.